bartvanhoey/AbpGenericHttpServiceRepo/GenericHttpService/HowToCreateGenericHTTPServiceToconsumeWebAPI.md

 Create a **BookService class** in the **Services/Books** folder.
 The BookService class gets the correct HttpService via Constructor Dependency Injection.

-**Attention**: add the port number where your API is running on in the snippet below.

 ```csharp
 using BookStoreConsole.Services.Books.Dtos;
 using BookStoreConsole.Services.Http;